primarypigments/papas_pizza/README.md

 The project should now be connected and deployed to Heroku!

+### PaperTrail API Token
+- Open Heroku Dashboard: Go to the Heroku website, log in, and navigate to the dashboard of the app where you want to add Papertrail.

+- Access the Add-ons Section: In the app's dashboard, click on the "Resources" tab to view the add-ons section.

+- Find and Add Papertrail: In the "Add-ons" search bar, type "Papertrail" and select it from the list.
+Choose the appropriate plan based on your needs and click "Provision."

+- Configure Papertrail: Once added, go to the "Settings" tab of your app, find the Papertrail add-on, and click on it to configure logging preferences and view your logs.

 ### Local Deployment

 This project can be cloned or forked in order to make a local copy on your own system.